macaodha/batdetect2/README.md

 conda activate batdetect2
 ```

-* If you already have Python installed (version >= 3.8,< 3.11) and prefer using virtual environments then:
+* If you already have Python installed (version >= 3.10,< 3.14), you can create a fresh environment with:

 ```bash
 python -m venv .venv